Public transportation in the United States: Inter-city bus

+Local bus services

 Bus rapid transit

 Bus rapid transit (BRT), also called a busway, is a bus-based public transport system designed to improve capacity and reliability relative to a conventional bus system.
 Typically, a BRT system includes roadways that are dedicated to buses, and gives priority to buses at intersections where buses may interact with other traffic; alongside design features to improve accessibility and reduce delays caused by passengers boarding or leaving buses, or purchasing fares.
 BRT aims to provide "fast, comfortable, and cost-effective services at metro-level capacities".

 In the United States several moderately sized cities have BRT as an alternative to light rail due to perceived costs and political will.
 Notable examples of moderately sized cities with BRT as their fulcrum of public transportation include the Silver Line in Grand Rapids, Michigan, the GRTC Pulse in Richmond, Virginia, and the BusPlus in Albany, New York.
 Several satellite and suburban cities to larger cities also have bus rapid transit systems as secondary public transit services to light rail and commuter rail.
-For example, the Salt Lake City suburb of Murray has the planned Murray Taylorsville MAX BRT route.
-The Denver suburb of Fort Collins, and the Washington, D.C. suburbs of Arlington and Alexandria, Virginia contain the Metroway system.
+This includes the Denver suburb of Fort Collins' MAX Bus Rapid Transit system, and the Metroway system in the Washington, D.C. suburbs of Arlington and Alexandria, Virginia.

 Some major cities have their own BRT routes within city limits that function as their own rapid transit line, or as auxiliary routes to the rail lines in their respective city.
 In Cleveland, the HealthLine, which is considered a standard for BRT in the United States, serves most of the city.
-Minneapolis has the Red Line, and Los Angeles has the F Line, which does have plans to upgrade to light rail.
+Minneapolis has the Red Line, and Los Angeles has the F Line, which plans to upgrade to light rail.